11heathcliff11/flash_Google-router_AC-1304/README.md

 ******
 Part III: Installing OpenWrt to Internal Storage
 ******
-* Connect LAN cable from PC to router via ethrnet port
+* Connect ethernet cable from PC to router
 #### Transfer the OpenWrt factory image to the router's temporary storage:
 * SSH into the router: ssh root@192.168.1.1
 * On Windows: pscp openwrt-image.bin root@192.168.1.1:/tmp/